busraoguzoglu/PMC-Health-RAG/README.md

 ### Scope and Project Plan:

-The project will focus specifically on **TBD**, narrowing down broad medical topics to areas such as:
+The project will focus specifically on PMC public access papers, narrowing down broad medical topics to areas such as:

 - Gastrointestinal health
 - Healthy eating habits